liyucs/DPANet/README.md

-# PDANet
+# DPANet
-The implementation of "Learning Progressive Dual-Pixel Alignment for Defocus Deblurring".
+The implementation of "Learning Dual-Pixel Alignment for Defocus Deblurring".